Huntington, West Virginia: 21st century

-The culinary scene in the city has enjoyed a renaissance in the city since the early 2000s.
-Notable local restaurants include Fat Patty's, Jim's Spaghetti and Steak House, Backyard Pizza, Black Sheep Burrito and Brews, Navarino Bay, and Le Bistro.

 The Huntington Mall, the largest mall in the state, opened a few years after the Arena in 1981.
-When the mall was built, the only other businesses around it were two bars and an Exxon gas station.
+When the mall was built, the only other businesses around it were two bars and a gas station.
 Since the mall's opening, several retailers have built around the mall, including four hotels and several restaurants, as well as a Walmart Supercenter, the first Best Buy in West Virginia, and the first Sheetz gas station/convenience store in southern West Virginia.
 The Huntington Mall has a yearly economic impact of close to $400 million.

 The Shops at Heritage Station are in the old Baltimore and Ohio Railroad Depot, originally constructed in 1887.
 The complex includes an original steam engine with a "Pullman" train car, and a building that used to house one of Huntington's first banks—which was the easternmost bank robbed by the James-Younger Gang.
 That structure is currently occupied by a specialty beer and cheese shop.
 Heritage Station was turned into a shopping center called "Heritage Village" during the dark days of Urban Renewal in the 1970s.
 For decades, the station sat hidden and virtually unused just two blocks from the city center, until Create Huntington got involved in 2006.
 Today, Heritage Station is an artisan retail complex, with locally owned shops, and home to public events like the annual Diamond Teeth Mary Blues Festival, named for the blues singer born in the town.

 In 2017, Huntington joined a host of other municipalities and local governments in the area suing eight pharmaceutical companies, claiming their products harmed Huntington's welfare, leading to a drug crisis in the city and surrounding county.
 Included in the lawsuits are companies like McKesson Corp., Cardinal Health and AmerisourceBergen Drug Corp, among others.